harleydutton/Tabula-Rasa/README.md

 - **formatting**
   - format things using legend
   - put headings in title case
+  - hyperlink the first reference to a section in every section
 - **polish**
   - make the voice consistent ie. always speak to player
   - link things